List of chancellors and vice-chancellors of British universities

 This following is a current list of the chancellors, vice-chancellors and visitors of universities in the United Kingdom.
 The chancellor is the ceremonial head of a university, while the vice-chancellor is the chief academic officer and chief executive; some universities have only a vice-chancellor but no chancellor.
 A few universities use other titles for their ceremonial head, e.g., "president" at the Royal Agricultural University and "rector" at Brunel, University of London.
 Two English universities (UCL and Imperial) have chief executives who do not use the title vice-chancellor.
 In Scotland, the chief executive is titled the principal and vice-chancellor.

 The visitor is appointed by the founder of a charitable institution to oversee the distribution of the founder's bounty; in the case of universities, this is often the sovereign, in which case the office is usually carried out by the Lord President of the Council.
 In general, only universities incorporated as chartered or statutory corporations have visitors, i.e. most pre-1992 institutions but not post-1992 universities.
+Where there is no provision for appointing a visitor in the charter of a chartered university, or if no visitor has been appointed, then the sovereign is the visitor.
 Scottish universities do not have visitors, nor do the two ancient universities of England, which are civil corporations.